Skip to content

 The Tau REPL

-The Tau REPL is a command line interface that allows you to interact with the Tau Language.
-It is a simple and easy to use tool that allows you to write and execute Tau specifications on the go.
+The Tau REPL is a command line application that allows you to interact with the Tau Language.
+It is a simple and easy to use tool that enables you to write and execute Tau specifications on the fly.

 Basic REPL commands

-The Tau REPL provides a set of basic commands that allow you to obtain help, version information, exit the REPL, clear the screen and so on.
+The Tau REPL provides a set of basic commands that allow you to obtain help, version information, exit the REPL and clear the screen.
 The syntax of the commands is the following:

 • help|h [<command>]: shows a general help message or the help message of a specific command.